(3 May 2026)

 1.7.
 Internet connection

-I am assuming that your computer is connected to the Internet.
-The Arch Linux installation USB will be able to use your wired network connection without any problems (99.9% chance); if not, see the official guide.
-I do not use Wi-Fi and do not recommend it to others because it’s bad for health; the wired connection is much safer and faster.
+I am assuming that your computer has a wired connection to the Internet.
+The Arch Linux installation USB will be able to use your wired network connection without any problems (99.9% chance); if you want to use a wireless connection (Wi-Fi), see the official guide (my advice is to install Arch Linux with the wired connection and then you can install Wi-Fi if you need it).
+I do not use Wi-Fi and do not recommend it to others because it’s bad for health; the wired connection is much safer, faster, and more reliable.
 You can check whether the Internet connection works by typing this command at the command prompt of Arch ISO:

 ping archlinux.org